 - Allow busy traffic areas to flow freely throughout the building

-- Reduce the feeling of isolation in offices and bedrooms
+- Reduce the feeling of isolation in offices

 - Reduce the risk of accidents resulting from fire doors closing too quickly

 - Improve security due to increased building visibility (important where expensive equipment is stored)

 - Allow ventilation on hot and humid days

 - Remove the danger of illegal use of wedges

 - No hard wiring into walls where asbestos may be present or stone buildings